naurisievins/MD21-1-Repetition-Nextjs13/README.md

 # Next.js recipe application

-This is my first Next.js application.
+### This is my first Next.js application.

--Application hosted on Vercel
+- Application hosted on Vercel
--MongoDB hosted on Atlas
+- MongoDB hosted on Atlas

-Main features:
+#### Main features:

 - responsive design
 - sort by category or search by name